Deputy Chief of Army

 Major General Burr is the Deputy Chief of the Australian Army, a position he has held since January 2015.

-Prior to his current appointment as Deputy Chief of Army, he held unique responsibility as Deputy Commanding General, U.S. Army, Pacific – the first foreign officer to hold such a position.
-His other senior command roles include Command of the 1st Division and Deployable Joint Force Headquarters, the Special Air Service Regiment, the International Security Assistance Force Special Operations Forces (ISAF SOF) in Afghanistan and Australian Special Forces Task Groups in Afghanistan and Iraq.
+Graduating from the Royal Military College—Duntroon in 1985, his diverse career encompasses unique service as Deputy Commanding General, U.S. Army, Pacific, command of the 1st Division/Deployable Joint Force Headquarters and command of the Special Air Service Regiment.
+His operational commands have included the International Security Assistance Force Special Operations Forces (ISAF SOF) in Afghanistan, and Australian Special Forces Task Groups in Afghanistan and Iraq.

 Major General Burr is a Distinguished Graduate of the United States Marine Corps Command and Staff College and graduate of the USMC School of Advanced Warfighting.
 He holds a Bachelor of Arts and a Master of Military Studies.
-His personal awards include the Distinguished Service Cross, Member of the Order of Australia and Member of the Royal Victorian Order.
-He has been recognized by the U.S. with the Legion of Merit (awarded twice) and Bronze Star Medal, and by the Japanese Self Defence Force.
+His personal awards include the Distinguished Service Cross, Member of the Order of Australia, Member of the Royal Victorian Order and a number of foreign awards for distinguished service.
+He is Patron of Defence Australian Rules Football and a Director of the Australian American Education Leadership Foundation.